 Although given a F1 chassis number, F1-3-64, this car is now seen as more cross between the F1 Cooper T73 and the F2 Cooper T71.
 Built up by Bob Gerard's team and fitted with a 1.5-litre Ford twin cam engine with the intention of using it in minor F1 races and in Formule Libre, especially at Gerard's local Mallory Park.
 Raced for Gerard by John Taylor in libre with great success in 1964, in the early-season English non-championship F1 races and at the British GP, but then replaced with an ex-works F1 Cooper T60.
 Used by Alan Rollinson and Taylor later in the season and then converted to F2 specification for a couple of races in September.
 Reappeared in F1 spec again in 1965 for John Rhodes, as a F2 for Taylor, as a 1650cc libre car for Taylor, and then even as a F3 car for Bob's son Julian Gerard.
 Then not used until late 1966 when Chris Lambert raced it as a F2 and then it became Julian Gerard's regular libre car in 1967.
 Finally sold at the end of 1967 to Bob Wenz (Los Gatos, CA) who raced it in SCCA Formula B for several years.
-Then to Bob Korst and "laid up" for 20 or so years until sold to Alan Baillie (Henley-on-Thames, Oxfordshire) who brought it back to England and restored it to F1 twin cam specification.
+Then to Bob Korst and "laid up" for 20 or so years until sold to Alan Baillie (Henley-on-Thames, Oxfordshire) who brought it back to England and restored it to 1.5-litre F1 specification with a Ford twin cam.
 Raced from 1997 onwards by Baillie in historic racing, generally in HGPCA Grand Prix Cars events.
-Raced by Baillie at the Brands Hatch Masters Festival in May 2014.
+Sold to car dealer Chris Drake (London) for 2018, and raced in HGPCA events.

 Driven by: John Taylor, Alan Rollinson, John Rhodes, Piers Courage, Julian Gerard, Chris Lambert and Bob Wenz.
 First race: Oulton Park, 21 Mar 1964.
 Total of 38 recorded races.